 The community differences between sites and basins, although moderately low, warranted an attempt at examination of the biotic community-to-environmental variables.
-Table 13 shows the PCA statistics for the community assemblages in all three basins associated among basin, site, and abiotic factors.
-Figure 13 is a visual representation of that PCA and ANOSIM statistical outcomes.
+Table 28 shows the PCA statistics for the community assemblages in all three basins associated among basin, site, and abiotic factors.
+Figure 13 is a visual representation of the PCA for community assemblages across all three basins associated among basin and abiotic factors.
+Also shown in the figure are the ANOSIM statistical outcomes.
 The Colorado-Lavaca Basin's pattern of sites were scattered across the plot.
 The Brazos Basin showed strong association with sinuosity.
 The GSA Basin was influenced by both sinuosity and dominant soil type.
 The influence by dominant soil type is surprising, given the two sites within that basin had limited correlation with that variable, as shown above.
 However it can be explained: whereas within-basin dominant soil type was less important than other variables, when compared across basins, steepness and sinuosity were minor, but soil had more of an effect.
 Overall, the R statistic showed the visual differences between basins' environmental influences had very low correlations.
 This further supports that the current methodology has not yet been able to assign distinct assemblages to set variables that hold up at all spatial scales.

-Table 13.Principal component analysis (PCA) of the community assemblages for the GSA, Brazos and Colorado-Lavaca Basins associated among basin, site and abiotic factors.
+Table 28.
+Principal component analyses (PCA) of the community assemblages for the GSA, Brazos and Colorado-Lavaca Basins associated among basin, site and abiotic factors.

 Eigenvectors

-(Coefficients in i the linear co mbinations of var iables making u p PC's)
+(Coefficients in the linear o combinations of variables making up PC's)

 Variable PC1 PC2 PC3 PC4 PC 5

 Distance 0.034 -0.620 0.343 -0.314 -0.562

 Elev_diff 0.336 -0.538 -0.200 -0.391 0.529

 steepness -0.606 -0.228 -0.319 -0.080 0.363

-dominant_ty /pe 0.218 0.387 -0.532 -0.633 -0.292
+dominant_ty pe 0.218 0.387 -0.532 -0.633 -0.292

 sinuosity -0.123 0.351 0.670 -0.530 0.353

 channel(m) -0.676 -0.033 -0.090 -0.247 -0.249